Label: KETOROLAC TROMETHAMINE- ketorolac tromethamine solution

 ketorolactromethamine-stru.jpg

 Ketorolac tromethamine ophthalmic solution 0.5% is supplied as a sterile isotonic aqueous 0.5% solution, with a pH of 7.4.
-Ketorolac tromethamine ophthalmic solution 0.5% is a racemic mixture of R-(+) and S-(-)- ketorolac tromethamine.
+Ketorolac tromethamine ophthalmic solution 0.5% contains a racemic mixture of R-(+) and S-(-)- ketorolac tromethamine.
 Ketorolac tromethamine may exist in three crystal forms.
 All forms are equally soluble in water.
 The pKa of ketorolac is 3.5.
 This white to off-white crystalline substance discolors on prolonged exposure to light.
 The molecular weight of ketorolac tromethamine is 376.41.
 The osmolality of ketorolac tromethamine ophthalmic solution 0.5% is 290 mOsmol/kg.

-Each mL of ketorolac tromethamine ophthalmic solution contains: Active: ketorolac tromethamine 0.5%.
-Preservative: benzalkonium chloride 0.01%.
-Inactives: edetate disodium 0.1%; octoxynol 40; water for injection; sodium chloride; hydrochloric acid and/or sodium hydroxide to adjust the pH.
+Each mL of ketorolac tromethamine ophthalmic solution contains: Active:ketorolac tromethamine 0.5%.
+Preservative:benzalkonium chloride 0.01%.
+Inactives:edetate disodium 0.1%; octoxynol 40; water for injection; sodium chloride; hydrochloric acid and/or sodium hydroxide to adjust the pH.

 • 12 CLINICAL PHARMACOLOGY